jcompagni10/envent/docs/README.md

 The backend of Event was built using Ruby on Rails with a postgreSQL database, utilizing RESTful API requests.

 #### Front End
-The frontend was built using React/Redux for the webapplication.
+The frontend was built using React/Redux for the web application.
 The mobile application used React Native.

 #### Libraries
 Envent uses: